Wealth creation and passive income streams really can be put on autopilot. The secret is to implement the absolute best strategy for you.

 e) Create a SAAS (Software As a Service) product for local businesses and then provide it for a monthly service fee

-f) Rank and Rent– Create local business websites and rent them out (they must rank for the industry of your end buyers)
+f) Rank and Rent– Create local business websites optimized for SEO and rent them out (they must rank for the industry of your end buyers)

 g) Offer quality affiliate programs